Colchester and Hants Regiment: First World War

 On 6 August 1914, detachments of the 76th Colchester and Hants Rifles were placed on active service for local protection duties.

-On 7 November 1914, the 25th Battalion (Nova Scotia Rifles), CEF was authorized and on 20 May 1915, the battalion embarked for Great Britain.
-On 16 September 1916, the 25th Battalion disembarked in France where it fought as part of the 5th Canadian Infantry Brigade, 2nd Canadian Division in France and Flanders until the end of the war.
-On 15 September 1920, the 25th Battalion, CEF was disbanded upon its return to Canada.
+On 7 November 1914, the 25th Battalion (Nova Scotia Rifles), CEF, was authorized and on 20 May 1915, the battalion embarked for Great Britain.
+On 16 September 1916, the 25th Battalion disembarked in France where it fought as part of the 5th Canadian Infantry Brigade, 2nd Canadian Division, in France and Flanders until the end of the war.
+On 15 September 1920, the 25th Battalion was disbanded upon its return to Canada.

-On 22 December 1915, the 106th Battalion (Nova Scotia Rifles), CEF was authorized and on 15 July 1916, the battalion embarked for Great Britain.
-After it's arrival in the UK, the 25th Battalion provided reinforcements for the Canadian Corps in the field.
+On 22 December 1915, the 106th Battalion (Nova Scotia Rifles), CEF, was authorized and on 15 July 1916, the battalion embarked for Great Britain.
+After its arrival in the UK, the 25th Battalion provided reinforcements for the Canadian Corps in the field.
 On 5 October 1916, its personnel were absorbed by the 40th Battalion (Nova Scotia), CEF.
-Finally on 8 December 1917, the 106th Battalion, CEF was disbanded.
+Finally on 8 December 1917, the 106th Battalion was disbanded.

 1920s–1930s

-On 1 April 1920, as a result of the Otter Commission, the 76th Colchester and Hants Rifles were Amalgamated with the 81st Hants Regiment and became The Colchester and Hants Regiment.
+On 1 April 1920, as a result of the Otter Commission, the 76th Colchester and Hants Rifles were amalgamated with the 81st Hants Regiment and became The Colchester and Hants Regiment.

-On 1 December 1936, as a result of the 1936 Canadian Militia reorganization, The Colchester and Hants Regiment were amalgamated with The Cumberland Highlanders and “C” Company of the 6th Machine Gun Battalion, CMGC to form The North Nova Scotia Highlanders (Machine Gun).
+On 1 December 1936, as a result of the 1936 Canadian Militia reorganization, The Colchester and Hants Regiment were amalgamated with The Cumberland Highlanders and “C” Company of the 6th Machine Gun Battalion, CMGC, to form The North Nova Scotia Highlanders (Machine Gun).